Multi-Tier-Cloud/hash-lookup/README.md

 ```
 Usage of registry-cli list:
 $ registry-cli list

+List all microservices and information stored by the registry-service
 ```

 ### Delete command
 ```
 Usage of registry-cli delete:
 $ registry-cli delete <service-name>

+Delete a microservice entry

 <service-name>
         Name of microservice to delete